Public Records & Services in Archbald

 Fingerprinting Services

-Fingerprinting services for Archbald, Pennsylvania residents are available through the local police department and authorized providers in Lackawanna County.
+Fingerprinting services for Archbald, Pennsylvania residents are available through local police (where present) and authorized providers in Lackawanna County.
 Services cover background checks, professional licensing, and employment screening.
-Contact the Archbald Police Department or Lackawanna County Sheriff's Office for scheduling and fees.
+Contact local police (where present) or the Lackawanna County Sheriff's Office for scheduling and fees.

 Frequently Asked Questions